-Visit our degree finance page for full details of fees and the financial support available, including a new system of postgraduate loans being introduced to the UK from the 2016-17 academic year.
+Visit our degree finance page for full details of fees and the financial support available, including a new system of postgraduate loans introduced to the UK.

 Upon registering to become a student of Bishop Burton College on a programme validated by the University of Hull, each student agrees to comply with the following:

 - University of Hull Misconduct Regulations (so far as it applies to Collaborative Provision students)